aoberoi/hello-opentokjs-cordova/README.md

 1. Clone the repository.

+2. Download dependencies `cordova prepare`.

-2. Rename the `www/js/config.js.sample` file to `www/js/config.js`.
+3. Rename the `www/js/config.js.sample` file to `www/js/config.js`.

-3. Insert your own values for your OpenTok API Key, Session ID, and a Token into `www/js/config.js`.
+4. Insert your own values for your OpenTok API Key, Session ID, and a Token into `www/js/config.js`.

-4. Build: `$ cordova build`.
+5. Build: `$ cordova build`.

 ## Running the application